 Codec as a Solution to File Size Limit

-This is useful when you wish to share a high quality video with others but there’s a file size limit imposed.
+This is useful when you wish to share a high-quality video with others but there’s a file size limit imposed.
 An example is a smartphone video shot in HD (High Definition) which you would like to share over WhatsApp.

 WhatsApp imposes a file size limit of 16MB.
-If you’ve a long video with a larger file size you would want to compress it with a codec.
+If you have a long video with a larger file size you would want to compress it with a codec.
 The codec you choose will reduce the file size and provide you with the best video quality possible to enable easy uploading.
 The recipient, too, especially those with slower Internet connections would be able to download and view it quickly.